 Strawberry coulis is essentially strawberry compote that is pureed into a sauce.
 It can instantly take any sweet dish to the next level by adding sweetness, flavor, and color.

-This strawberry sauce is divine drizzled over cheesecakes, waffles, oatmeal, or pancakes, or as a filling for vegan cakes and cupcakes.
-It can instantly add a touch of "fine dining" to homemade desserts!
+Top cheesecake, waffles, oatmeal, pancakes, frozen yogurt, or fill vegan cakes and cupcakes.
+It can instantly add a touch of "fine dining" to your homemade desserts.

 Jump to: